Choose one of these short trails that will be easy for kids to walk or hike for your next outing in the Columbus and Franklin County Metro Parks!

 Where to Park: Main Entrance, 940 S. Hempstead Rd., Westerville, OH 43081

 This path is so beautiful!
-With so many things to do and see at Inniswood Metro Parks, I think it can be easy to overlook this trail!
+With so many things to do and see at Inniswood Metro Gardens, I think it can be easy to overlook this trail!
 I love this trail in the fall because of the changing leaves!
 I mean just look at this picture!
 I remember it like it was yesterday!

 See more about Inniswood Metro Park in: 3 of the Most Unique Parks in Columbus Ohio